Altinn/altinn-studio-docs/content/community/contributing/handbook/postgres/best-practice-postgresql.md

 ## Functions (Stored Procedures)
 * The difference between Postgres *functions* and *stored procedures* (after Postgres 11) is relatively small, and mostly related to functionality - not security or performance.
 * Calling a function instead of embedding the SQL in a Npgsql command in C# will not prevent SQL injection attacks alone.
-(See *Parameters* below)
+(See *Parameters*)
 * If a function calls an unsafe function from its body, and pass a parameter value to the it, it could negate the SQL injection prevention that *parameters* provide.

 ## Prepared statements